ibmjstart/bluemix-java-postgresql-uploader/README.md

    |------------|----------------------------------------------|
    | *example:* | `$ cf login -a https://api.ng.bluemix.net`   |

-2. Create an instance of the postgreSQL service, giving it a unique name in the last arguement.
+2. Create an instance of the PostgreSQL service, giving it a unique name in the last argument.
+The application is written to assume that the service instance name will begin with "postgresql".

    | *usage:*   | `$ cf create-service SERVICE PLAN SERVICE_INSTANCE`|
    |------------|----------------------------------------------------|